Phoenixgirl18/Copy-Right/README.md

 # Copy-Right
-Making a Copyright for my work.
+Making a Copyright to work